Extended Care Addiction Treatment Center

 People in recovery need to find the activities, people and things in their life that make them happy.
 In the past their days might have been fueled by the desire to get drunk or high and obtain more substances to get by.
 Filling the hole left by cutting out these activities is something that they need to work on after treatment.

 During aftercare, former patients can have the opportunity to work on finding the things that give them a sense of purpose.
 They might have the chance to volunteer, engage in new hobbies or spend time with other people who are adjusting to sobriety.
-As they work to discover what they need to feel satisfied with their daily existence they can have the support of counselors and group meetings to help them along.
+As they work to discover what they need to feel satisfied with their daily existence they can have the support of counselors at extended care center and group meetings to help them along.

 Learning to live sober can be a long process and it is never fully resolved in only a few months of treatment.
 It will take a lot of work and focus in order for people to feel more comfortable in their sobriety.
 Managing the disease of addiction can take a lifetime and getting as much treatment and support as possible can make the experience easier in the long run.